cfragiadakis/Crime-Analysis-in-Chicago/README.md

 **2.3 At what time a crime occured**

-Wih the following plot we select the most common types of crime, and wee see how they behave throughout the day.
+With the following plot we select the most common types of crime, and we see how they behave throughout the day.

 <img src="https://user-images.githubusercontent.com/72870088/212784307-e5872f40-9fcf-4174-be16-7f35d9582cc2.PNG" width="800" height= "371" alt="Image Alt Text">